imranpollob/my-website-astro-current/src/content/blog/ai/18-learning-to-rank/index.md

 Welcome back, everyone!
-This is **ML Experts: Machine Learning Crash Course** — and today we’re diving into one of the most powerful ideas behind recommendation systems used by apps like YouTube, Netflix, and LinkedIn: **Learning to Rank**.
+Today we’re diving into one of the most powerful ideas behind recommendation systems used by apps like YouTube, Netflix, and LinkedIn: **Learning to Rank**.

 Earlier, in our recommender systems discussion, we talked about how to recommend a *single* item — like whether to show a user one particular post.
 But now, we’ll tackle something much more dynamic: **how to rank multiple items** to create a personalized, engaging feed.